jovibor/HexCtrl/README.md

 5. Declare `IHexCtrlPtr` member variable: `IHexCtrlPtr myHex { CreateHexCtrl() };`
 5. [Create](#creating) control instance.

-Control's `.dll` is build with **MFC** static linking, so even if you are to use it in your own **MFC** project there should not be any interferences.
+Control's *.dll* is build with **MFC** static linking, so even if you are to use it in your own **MFC** project there should not be any interferences.

 ### [](#)Additional Info
 `IHexCtrlPtr` is, in fact, a pointer to a `IHexCtrl` pure abstract base class, wrapped either in `std::unique_ptr` or `std::shared_ptr`.
-You can choose whatever is best for your needs by comment/uncomment one of these alliases in `HexCtrl.h`:
+You can choose whatever is best for your needs by comment/uncomment one of these alliases in *HexCtrl.h*:
 ```cpp
 //using IHexCtrlPtr = IHexCtrlUnPtr;
 using IHexCtrlPtr = IHexCtrlShPtr;
 ```

 This wrapper is used mainly for convenience, so you don't have to bother about object lifetime, it will be destroyed automatically.
-That's why there is a call to the factory function `CreateHexCtrl()` - to properly initialize a pointer.<br>
+That's why there is a call to the factory function `CreateHexCtrl()` - to properly initialize a pointer.

 **HexCtrl** also uses its own namespace `HEXCTRL`.
 So it's up to you, whether to use namespace prefix before declarations:
 ```cpp
 HEXCTRL::
 ```